27th Special Operations Group: Postwar era

-In the immediate postwar drawdown of the USAAF, the 27th Fighter Group was returned to the United States in October 1945, then inactivated on 7 November at Camp Shanks, New York.
-Within a year, the group was reactivated in Germany on 20 August 1946, being assigned to Fritzlar Air Base, flying P-47 Thunderbolts.
+In the immediate postwar drawdown of the USAAF, the 27th Fighter Group returned to the United States in October 1945, then inactivated on 7 November at Camp Shanks, New York.
+Within a year, the group was reactivated in Germany on 20 August 1946, at AAF Station Fritzlar, flying P-47 Thunderbolts.

-The group stayed in Germany for a year performing occupation duty until being transferred, without personnel or equipment, to Andrews AAF, Maryland, in June 1947.
-The 27th was assigned to Strategic Air Command and reactivated at Kearney AAF Nebraska.
+The group stayed in Germany for a year performing occupation duty until being transferred, without personnel or equipment, to Andrews Field, Maryland, in June 1947.
+The 27th was assigned to Strategic Air Command (SAC) and reactivated at Kearney Army Air Field Nebraska.
 Fighter Squadrons of the 27th were the 522d, 523d and 524th.

-The 27th was initially equipped with the North American P-51D Mustang, and in 1948 was upgraded to the new North American F-82E Twin Mustang.
+The 27th was initially equipped with the North American P-51D Mustang, and in 1948 was upgraded to the new North American F-82 Twin Mustang.
 In June 1948 the designation "P" for pursuit was changed to "F" for fighter.
 Subsequently, all P-51s were redesignated F-51s.
 The mission of the 27th Fighter Wing was to fly long-range escort missions for SAC Boeing B-29 Superfortress bombers.
 With the arrival of the F-82s, the older F-51s were sent to Air National Guard units.

-The first production F-82Es reached the 27th in early 1948, and almost immediately the group was deployed to McChord AFB, Washington, in June where its squadrons stood on alert on a secondary air defense mission due to heightened tensions over the Berlin Airlift.
+The first production F-82Es reached the 27th in early 1948, and almost immediately the group was deployed to McChord Air Force Base, Washington in June where its squadrons stood on alert on a secondary air defense mission due to heightened tensions over the Berlin Airlift.
 It was also believed that the 27th would launch an escort mission, presumably to the Soviet Union, if conflict broke out in Europe.
 From McChord, the group flew its Twin Mustangs on weather reconnaissance missions over the northwest Pacific, but problems were encountered with their fuel tanks.
-Decommissioned F-61 Black Widow external tanks were found at Hamilton AFB, California that could be modified for the F-82 which were fitted on the pylons of the Twin Mustang that solved the problem.
+Decommissioned F-61 Black Widow external tanks were found at Hamilton Air Force Base, California that could be modified for the F-82 which were fitted on the pylons of the Twin Mustang that solved the problem.
 With a reduction in tensions, the 27th returned to its home base in Nebraska during September where the unit settled down to transition flying with their aircraft.

 On 1 August 1948 the 27th Fighter Wing was activated.
 Although established over a year earlier in July 1947.
-Under the Hobson Plan the 27th FW commanded the functions of both the support groups as well as the flying combat 27th Fighter Group and the squadrons assigned to it.
+Under the Hobson Plan the wing commanded the functions of both the support groups as well as the flying combat 27th Fighter Group and the squadrons assigned to it.